 6. Joint Retention

 Joint retention refers to your video’s ability to engage your audience and make them want to watch more of your videos.
 Creating a playlist can undoubtedly help in this regard.
-However, joint retention goes farther than that.
+However, joint retention goes further than that.

 If you are hosting your pieces on an external platform (like YouTube), you can rest easy.
 They tend to already be optimized to improve joint retention.
 However, if you are hosting your videos on your website, you can prompt your audience to stay there longer with a sensible and interesting design.

-We are not just talking about the content on your video.
+We are not just talking about the content of your video.
 Consider the page’s font, advertisement locations, and other elements that will be displayed alongside it.
 It’s about your web page as a whole.

 Video players also play a big part in terms of nurturing joint retention when hosting videos on your own site.
 Some hosting platforms, like Wistia, allow you to customize the viewing environment and playback cues (autoplay, mute play, playlists, etc.).
 This helps you tailor your audiences’ viewing experience and improve the length of time they spend watching.